cmu-llms-class/cmu-llm-class-website-2023/homework1.md

 2. The three tasks listed above all require character-level manipulations.
 Why might such tasks be challenging for many modern large language models?

-# 4. Investigating Knowledge Across Different Model Sizes
+# 4. Investigating Knowledge Across Different Model Sizes (10 points)

 Pick a Wikipedia article on a person or place of your choice, and write a prompt containing the start of the first sentence in the article.
 You may choose to omit the pronunciation and other parenthetical details).